Kids on Campus

 Join us as we travel back in time to Ancient Egypt, the land of pyramids, pharaohs, and mystery.
 We’ll explore Egypt through STEM activities, study hieroglyphics, read stories, play games, make Egyptian jewelry, and venture into creative role playing.
 Instructor: Melissa Crotto-Young.
 Mornings, July 16 – 20.

 Bears, Bears, and More Bears!

 Black bears, brown bears, grizzly bears, sun bears, panda bears, and more bears!
 Take a trip into the life of wonderful bears around the globe.
 Through videos, songs, crafts, and games, we’ll learn about habitats, diets, lifestyles, and bear defenses.
 We couldn’t “bear” to be without you!
 Instructor: Kristin Roach.
 Afternoons, July 9 – 13.

 This is an exciting introduction to electronics!
 We’ll learn how electricity works and conduct experiments to see which materials conduct electricity better than others.
 We’ll also learn about circuits and conductors, and investigate questions like: Do devices drain power when plugged in but switched off?
 Can we generate electricity from an everyday activity?
 The answers are powerful!
 Instructor: EJ Albin.
 Afternoons, July 9 – 13.

 Engineering & Design Level 1 (Grades 4 – 8)

-Build contraptions that protect an egg from falling to the ground.
-Create a catapult and launch candy pumpkins.
-Construct a building from toothpicks that can withstand weight and shaking.
+Join us to build contraptions that protect eggs from falling to the ground, catapults that launch candy pumpkins, and construct a building from toothpicks that can withstand weight and shaking.
 Instructor: Delta Pymm.
-Mornings, July 31 – August 4.
+Mornings, July 16 – 20.